-- 3.13 The application must include a detailed description of the preferred option.
-This will include but is not limited to: - a detailed description of the key features of the preferred option including how that option will address the issues set out in the demonstration of needs case / problem statement - a full description of the scenario on which the preferred option is predicated - a statement of the key benefits of the preferred option along with any drawbacks identified - a register of the various assets or programs of work that will be impacted by implementation of the preferred option. - 3.14 The application must include evidence of the technical feasibility of the preferred option, using technical annexes as appropriate. - 3.15 The application must include a clear statement of the benefits to customers, both quantitative and qualitative, of the preferred option. - 3.16 The application must include appropriate detail on any project delivery and monitoring plan for the preferred option.
+- 3.153.14 The application must include a detailed clear description of the preferred option-, sufficient to allow us to make an informed decision on if the preferred option is suitable.
+This willmust include but is not limited to: all of the following, subject to paragraph 3.4: - a detailed\clear description of the key features of the preferred option including how that option will address the issues set out in the demonstration of needs case / problem statement - a fullclear statement of the benefits to customers, both quantitative and qualitative, of the preferred option - a clear description of the scenario on which the preferred option is predicated - a clear statement of the key benefits of the preferred option along with any drawbacks identified - a register of the various assets or programsprogrammes of work that will be impacted by implementation of the preferred option. - The application must include evidence of the technical feasibility of the preferred option, using technical annexes as appropriate.

+3.173.15 The application must include a clear statement of the benefitsas to customers, both quantitativeany project delivery and qualitative, of monitoring plan for the preferred option.
+This must include:

+3.18-The application must include appropriate detail on any project delivery and monitoring plan for the preferred option.
 This will include but is not limited to:

-- a project delivery programme including dates and key milestones - a consideration of whether the licensee has access to sufficient resources to ensure timely delivery - a description of mitigation measures that can be taken to address potential deviation from the project delivery plan - a description of reporting mechanisms to monitor delivery and measure outcomes.
+- a project delivery programme including provisional dates and key milestones - a consideration of whether the licensee has access to sufficient resources to ensure timely delivery - a description of mitigation measures that can be taken to address potential deviation from the project delivery plan - a description of reporting mechanisms to monitor delivery and measure outcomes-(this might include the introduction of a new Price Control Deliverable).